This topic describes the vector functions supported by OceanBase Database and provides usage notes.

 The vector v1/v2 parameters are described as follows:

-Apart from the vector type, other types of parameters can be forcibly converted to the vector type.
-For example, the parameters can be a one-level array such as
+Apart from the vector type, other types that can be forcibly converted to the vector type are accepted.
+Examples of other types include single-level array types such as

 NULL.

-The metric parameter specifies the distance algorithm.
-Valid values:
+The metric parameter specifies the distance algorithm, which is optional:

-euclidean: the Euclidean distance.
-This value is equivalent to L2_distance.manhattan: the Manhattan distance.
-This value is equivalent to L1_distance.cosine: the cosine distance.
-This value is equivalent to Cosine_distance.dot: the inner product.
-This value is equivalent to Inner_product.
+euclidean: This represents the Euclidean distance, which is equivalent to L2_distance.manhattan: This represents the Manhattan distance, which is equivalent to L1_distance.cosine: This represents the cosine distance, which is equivalent to Cosine_distance.dot: This represents the inner product, which is equivalent to Inner_product.

 NULL, the return value isNULL.